 Caring for Indoor Lettuce

 After the seeds have sprouted, thin each container down to one plant.
 Water lettuce plants at least twice a week.
-Check the soil daily, it should not dry out completely.
+Check the soil daily, it shouldn’t dry out completely.

-As long as you have used high quality soil and seed, there is no need to fertilize the plants.
+As long as you have used high quality soil and seed, there’s no need to fertilize the plants.

-Keep the lettuce plants in a location where they receive 6 to 8 hours of light and temperature remains at least 60 degrees F. If you do not have a sunny place to put the lettuce, you can use a few different types of lights.
-You can place compact fluorescent lights (15 watts) above your lettuce.
-These are fantastic if you are on a budget.
-Make sure you position them about 3 inches away from your plants.
+Keep lettuce plants in a location where they receive six to eight hours of light and temperature remains at least 60 degrees F. (16 C.).
+If you don’t have a sunny place to put the lettuce, you can use a few different types of lights, including compact fluorescent lights (15 watts) located above your lettuce.
+(These are fantastic if you’re on a budget.)
+Position the lights about 3 inches (8 cm.) away from your plants.
 If you have a larger budget, invest in high output T5 fluorescent lighting.

 Harvest lettuce when it reaches a desirable height.